ministryofjustice/occupeye-shiny-app/intro.md

 <tbody>
   <tr>
    <td style="text-align:left;"> Report Config </td>
    <td style="text-align:left;"> Choose the report from the dropdown that you want to download.
-Currently the reports are saved as individual datasets grouped by team.
-For some of the smaller directorates, you can load the whole directorate, while other directorates are split into departments. </td>
+You can change the reports that appear in this shortlist in the admin tab. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> Time Interval </td>